Last updated on January 17, 2023

 Chaos Draft

 As the name suggests, Chaos Draft is completely chaotic.
-The rules are similar to regular draft, but each player gets as many different sets as possible.
+The rules are similar to a regular draft, but each player gets as many different sets as possible.
 This means that Chaos Draft is always fresh.
 There are plenty of combinations you can get in this format.

 WotC even introduced Mystery Booster, a “set” designed specifically for Chaos Draft, because the format became incredibly popular.
 The cards in Mystery Booster packs go as far back as Mirage which was released in 1996.
 I’d definitely recommend playing Chaos Draft if you get the chance.